-The difference between the charges billed by a provider and the non-network provider reimbursement amount is not considered an allowable expense under the above definition.
+The difference between the charges billed by a provider and the non-network provider reimbursement amount is not considered an allowable expense under the above definition e.
+Claim determination period means a calendar year.
+However, it does not include any part of a year during which a person has no coverage under this plan, or any part of a year before the date this COB provision or a similar provision takes effect.